 Salmon is not only delicious, but it's also rich in omega-3 fatty acids, which make us happier.
 The nutrient fights inflammation caused by higher cortisol levels, making us less stressed!
 Our favorite fish is now our favorite antidepressant, too.
 We'll take it!
 Note: We encourage wild caught salmon over farm-fished salmon for the fullest health benefits.
 Check out this wild caught salmon recipe from Beyond Diet: Healthy & Happiness Through Delicious Eating.

 Start reducing stress at dinner tonight by making one of our healthy salmon recipes!

 You heard us right: Eat all the chocolate you want!
 Well, maybe not ALL of it, but a little bit of dark chocolate a day has a positive effect on our well-being.
-Researchers have found that eating a couple ounces of dark chocolate each day can reduce the levels of cortisol, a stress hormone.
+Researchers have found that eating a couple ounces of chocolate (made with at least 70 percent cacao) each day can reduce the levels of cortisol, a stress hormone, while reducing inflammation and boosting memory.
 Plus, dark chocolate contains serotonin, which acts as a natural antidepressant.
 Never feel guilty about your chocolate consumption again!
 Learn more about some of the health benefits of dark chocolate at WebMD, and check out more info on the health pros and cons of eating chocolate.

 If you're already craving a piece of dark chocolate, try one of our dark chocolate desserts!